Toughness

 A friend made herself watch footage taken by the Palestinian perpetrators of the massacre that took place on October 17th 2023.
 I don’t fully understand why she put herself through this, but the scenes she witnessed were absolutely hideous in their savagery.

-But if the Israeli government had ever been serious about agreeing a two-state solution with the Palestinians, it would not have deliberately neutered, humiliated and discredited the Palestinian partner that was available to it to deal with – the Palestinian Authority, a partner which accepts Israel’s existence as a fact – by, among other things, allowing settlements to continue to mushroom all over the West Bank, and by protecting the settlers with soldiers, even when they roam about with guns and terrorise their Palestinian neighbours.
-Indeed, as Israeli politicians openly admit (see this article in the Times of Israel), Israel quite deliberately built up Hamas in order to further weaken the Palestinian Authority (thus also helpfully building up a Palestinian enemy too fanatical for people in the West to feel much sympathy for).
+But if the Israeli government had ever been serious about coming to a peaceful settlement with the Palestinians, it would not have deliberately neutered, humiliated and discredited the Palestinian partner that was available to it to deal with – the Palestinian Authority, a partner which accepts Israel’s existence as a fact – by, among other things, allowing settlements to continue to mushroom all over the West Bank, and by protecting the settlers with soldiers, even when they roam about with guns and terrorise their Palestinian neighbours.

 When Israel became independent, Palestinian Arabs were the majority in the area that is now Israel, Gaza and the West Bank.
 Palestinians still constitute about half the population of the area.
 If any of them claim that the whole area belongs to them ‘from the river to the sea’, there are howls of outrage – and yes, whatever the history, it’s not reasonable now to claim more than half of it.
 Yet many Israelis, including members of the current government, also claim everything from the river to the sea.